Amir Kabir: Dismissal and execution

 From the start, Amir Kabir's policies incited animosity within the influential circles of Iranian elite – most notably the inner circle of the monarchy whose pensions and income were slashed by his financial reforms.
 He was also later opposed by those who envied him his numerous posts; they were backed strongly by foreign powers, whose influence had greatly diminished under his leadership.
 A coalition was thus formed among this opposition whose prominent members consisted of the Queen Mother, Mirza Aqa Khan-e Nuri (Amir Kabir’s lieutenant, reputedly Anglophile), and Mirza Yusuf Khan Ashtiyani (the Court's chief accountant, reputedly Russophile).

 As the adolescent Nasir al-Din Shah began to exert his own independence in government, he was strongly influenced by the Queen Mother.
 Through her influence, Amir Kabir was demoted solely to the chief of the army and replaced by Nuri as the premier.
 This transition marked a rejection "of … reformist measures in favor of the traditional practices of government."
 The power struggle in government finally resulted in his arrest and expulsion from the capital under continued Russian and British interference.
 Amir Kabir was sent to Kashan under duress and kept in isolation by the Shah's decree.
 His execution was ordered six weeks later after the Queen Mother and his executioner, Ali Khan Farash-bashi, had convinced the King that Amir Kabir would soon be granted protection by the Russians – possibly allowing him to make an attempt to regain control of the government by force.
 The young Shah may have been inclined to believe these accusations because of the arrogance and disdain for protocol that Amir Kabir had shown since the beginning of his government career in Tabriz.
 Amir Kabir was murdered in Kashan on 10 January 1852.
 With him, many believe, died the prospect of an independent Iran led by meritocracy rather than nepotism.

 Legacy

 Among his Iranian contemporaries Amir Kabir received praise from several poets of the age, notably Sorush and Qaʾani, but his services to Iran remained generally unappreciated in the Qajar period.
-Modern Iranian historiography has done him more justice, depicting him as one of the few capable and honest statesmen to emerge in the Qajar period and the progenitor of various political and social changes that came about half a century later.
+Modern Iranian historiography has done him more justice, depicting him as one of the few capable and honest statesmen to emerge during the Qajar era and the progenitor of various political and social changes that came about half a century later: